 - For serum triglyceride, the intervention had an effect only in boys

-- Adjustment for energy intake, saturated fatty acid intake (percentage of energy), height (standard deviation) and BMI did not change results; the intervention effect remained significant in serum LDL concentration and HDL ratio in both genders and on serum cholesterol and triglyceride concentration in boys.
+- Adjustment for energy intake, saturated fatty acid intake (percentage of energy), height (SD) and BMI did not change results; the intervention effect remained significant in serum LDL concentration and HDL ratio in both genders and on serum cholesterol and triglyceride concentration in boys.

 - The intervention children had lower fat and saturated fat intakes (both P<0.001) than control children, whereas protein and carbohydrate intakes were higher in the intervention than control children (both P<0.001)